Valeda Light Therapy for Dry Macular Degeneration

 Floaters

-Floaters are very common, with most adults seeing them at some point in their lifetime…
+Floaters are very common, and most adults notice them at some point in their lives — though they can occasionally signal a more serious issue.

 Dr. Makkouk welcomes new and existing patients to Austin Eye Center.